kinde-oss/kinde-elixir-sdk-generator/README.md

 ## Development

 ### Update config file

-`kinde-config.yml` is the config file which will generate the SDK files.
-We'll need to update the config file with SDK file paths.
+`kinde-config.yml` is the config file that generates the SDK files, and you will need to update the config file with the SDK file paths.

-Change the first part of file list to the path of the SDK files.
+Change the first part of the file list to the path of the SDK files.
 In case the SDK is located at the previous directory, no changes are needed to be made.

-For example, yml file will become for each file from:
+For example, the YAML file will become for each file from:

 ```yml
 ../kinde-elixir-sdk/lib/kinde_sdk/sdk/authorization_code.ex:
     destinationFilename: lib/kinde_sdk/sdk/authorization_code.ex
 ```

-to:
+To:

 ```yml
 /path/to/sdk/authorization_code.ex:
     destinationFilename: lib/kinde_sdk/sdk/authorization_code.ex
 ```

-### Usage
+### Dependencies

 Install the following dependency after generation: